 Having received a death threat by members of a clan that is in dispute with his own, Farhan Mathloum, a 48 years old school teacher who works in a school in the tense northern region of Basra, could not go to work.
 The dispute is the result of an inherited blood feud that can be traced back to a disagreement on how to share water.
 “We always inherit the legacies, including the mistakes, of others.
 Here people quarrel over the most trivial things.
 When a dispute starts, no voice is louder than the clash of weapons,” says Mathloum.

 This is but one of tens of tribal armed conflicts witnessed, every now and then, in some hot areas in the south of Iraq.
 The clans are not hesitant to bear arms and fight amongst themselves to dominate or gain control.
 Water tops the list of natural resources fought over by the clans, especially since the southern regions are witnessing recurring severe droughts.
-These are caused by a decreasing water flow from the Tigris and Euphrates Rivers, an increase in the demand on water, radical environmental changes, and poor water management.
-These droughts can be a serious threat to the fragile societal stability in the light of the lack of good government policies to manage water and other natural resources.
+These are caused by decreasing water flow from the Tigris and Euphrates Rivers, an increase in the demand for water, radical environmental changes, and poor water management.
+These droughts can be a serious threat to the fragile societal stability in light of the lack of good government policies to manage water and other natural resources.

 The abundance-drought paradox

-Never in history has Mesopotamia known thirst and drought like it does today.
+Never in history has Mesopotamia known thirst and drought-like it does today.
 Despite the fact that Iraq is located in a dry subtropical climate, the Tigris and Euphrates Rivers have been the source of more than 50 billion cubic meters of freshwater/year, on top of a full strategic water reservoir.
 According to hydrological records, Iraq’s freshwater supply over the period 1933-1971 was 79.6 billion cubic meters/year, as per the data of the Ministry of Water Resources.
 Awn Thiab, an advisor to the Ministry of Water Resources, points out, “This average has gradually declined following the inauguration of the Turkish Keban Dam in 1974.
 It was around 71.3 billion cubic meters/year over the period of 1972- 1998, and dropped to 47.14 billion cubic meters/year over the period of 1999-2018” Iraq faces, since the last overwhelming flood in 1988, a series of catastrophic episodes of drought and aridity.

 Climate change tips the scales